elmarmertens/trendInflation/README.md

 The model implemented here is the variant with SV in all inflation gaps.

-The `master` branch takes US data, provided by FRED, as inputs (currently measures of realized inflation, inlcuding trimmed mean and median measures).

-The branch `euroarea` uses Euro area data, including Euroarea SPF expectations, as provided by the ECB as inputs.
+The `master` branch works with US as well as EuroAre data.
+US data provided by FRED (for realized and trimmed inflation; use of surveys is pending).
+Euro area data as obtained from the ECB's SDW, including Euroarea SPF expectations.

 Complete replication files for the paper are here: http://dx.doi.org/10.7910/DVN/MUF2HC

+## TODO
+- construct data sets with US-SPF
+- add arguments: Nsim, burnin, p etc.
+- add SV(O)-(t) shocks
+- Minnesota priors, CTA or equationfilter code for VAR?
+- consider SV ratio process?